Sara Thompson (Canadian actress): Personal life

 Thompson was diagnosed with epilepsy when she suffered a grand mal seizure at the age of 16.
 She says that because of the correct medicine, she has been seizure free many years.
-She found it easy to connect with her role as Molly Ross i Burden of Truth since Molly in the storyline also suffers from seizures.
+She found it easy to connect with her role as Molly Ross in Burden of Truth since Molly in the storyline also suffers from seizures.

 Thompson is part of the Orange Daisy Project, a campaign that seeks to promote mental health in young women.